-Post Office scandal: Compensation scheme has some holes, says inquiry
+Post Office criticised for holes in compensation schemes

 In a report laid before Parliament on Monday, the retired judge said there was no "valid legal reason" why the government and Post Office "cannot give effect to the commitments they which they have made" in providing "full and fair" compensation.

-Between 2000 and 2024, more than 700 Post Office managers were given criminal convictions when faulty accounting software, called Horizon, made it look as though money was missing from their sites.
+The chair added if the parties sought to abandon such commitments they should provide a "full detailed justification for such a change of heart".

-The cases constitute Britain's most widespread miscarriage of justice and there has been a public inquiry, led by Sir Wyn, which has been examining the treatment of thousands of sub-postmasters and to establish who was to blame for the wrongful prosecutions and why nothing was done to prevent them.
+Sir Wyn warned "no doubt, any such purported justification would be subject to the most anxious scrutiny and, in all probability, withering criticism".

-However, Sir Wyn has long held concerns about the slow progress of compensation for Post Office staff.
+The former High Court judge has long held concerns about the slow progress of compensation for Post Office staff.

-The retired judge said it had been 16 months since he first started to hear the experiences of sub-postmasters and sub-postmistresses, which he said "consisted of graphic descriptions of hardship and suffering".
+Sir Wyn said it had been 16 months since he first started to hear the experiences of sub-postmasters and sub-postmistresses, which he said "consisted of graphic descriptions of hardship and suffering".

 "The effect of the evidence upon me hasn't changed.
 It hasn't lessened to a degree," he added.